AxonIQ/reference-guide/extensions/kafka.md

 }
 ```

 Note that as with any tracking event processor, the progress on the event stream is stored in a `TrackingToken`.
 Using the `StreamableKafkaMessageSource` means a `KafkaTrackingToken` containing topic-partition to offset pairs is stored in the `TokenStore`.
-If no other `TokenStore` is provided, and autoconfiguration is used a `KafkaTokenStore` will be used, instead of an `InMemoryTokenStore`.
+If no other `TokenStore` is provided, and auto-configuration is used, a `KafkaTokenStore` will be set instead of an `InMemoryTokenStore`.
 The `KafkaTokenStore` by default uses the `__axon_token_store_updates` topic.
 This should be a compacted topic, which should be created and configured automatically.

 ## Customizing event message format